Horizon Access Point / Unified Access Gateway (UAG) implementation tips

 • Before configuring Radius authentication, first test if PCoIP and Blast access works:

+• Test a native Horizon Client using PCoIP.
+Test a native Horizon Client using Blast.
 Test the HTML Access Client (which also uses Blast)

-• Some browsers have problems with Client HTML access (link).
+• Some browsers have problems with Client HTML access (link ).
 To solve this problem change the checkorigin property.

 • On each Horizon Connection Server